-Fiddle leaf figs need well-draining soil high in organic matter, and they actually prefer soil with a slightly acidic pH between 5.3-6.7.
-Look for mixes that include fir or pine bark mulch, Spanish moss (to absorb water and to release it slowly), perlite, coconut coir, charcoal and sand – or mix up your own potting soil.
+Fiddle leaf figs need well-draining soil high in organic matter, and they actually prefer soil with a slightly acidic pH between 5.3 and 6.7.
+Look for mixes that include fir or pine bark mulch, Spanish moss (to absorb water and release it slowly), perlite, coconut coir, charcoal and sand – or mix up your own potting soil.
 All of these soil components help maintain the proper drainage and water retention of the soil and provide the ideal structure for healthy fig roots to go wild!
 Sand offers stability to your potting mix, and encourages drainage.

 SEE OUR TROP RECOMMENDATIONS: best soil for indoor plants

 The most important thing to keep in mind when you re-pot your fiddle leaf fig, is to use soil that drains well.
 A red flag that your soil isn’t draining well?
 Brown or red spots on those gorgeous fiddle leaf fig leaves.
 This happens when the plant cell walls cannot contain the excess water any longer and burst, causing the reddish tint.
 This is known as “edema” or “oedema” in scientific terms.
 If this happens, then you’re either watering way too much or the water is accumulating in the soil (aka has poor drainage).

 You can also test your pot by watering your plant and waiting to see if the water runs through the drainage holes at the bottom of the pot.
 Always place a saucer underneath the pot to catch extra water and keep your plant’s soil slightly moist, but not soaked.